ebalogun01/EV-EcoSim/README.md

 transformer - base_case plus simulation of transformer thermal model for each transformer in GridLAB-D model. battery - base_case plus transformer model plus battery model (not finished yet)

+## How to run
+Create a new environment using `conda env create --name <your env name> -f environmentl.yml` Ensure gridlabd is installed by following recommended installation method.
 Start simulation by running master_sim.py.

 ### analysis